ppy/osu-wiki/news/2025/2025-03-25-the-followpoint-special-behind-the-banhammer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/7944724">0x84f</a></p>

-We’d whoop their butts any day of the week.
-If we were to just put the leaders one up against another, put me against [Hivie](https://osu.ppy.sh/users/14102976) and I’d KO him without breaking a sweat.
+We'd whoop their butts any day of the week.
+If we were to just put the leaders one up against another, put me against [Hivie](https://osu.ppy.sh/users/14102976) and I'd KO him without breaking a sweat.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>